jpgerard/TIA/cline_docs/activeContext.md

 ## Current Work

+We have prepared the TariffDoc AI application for deployment to Streamlit Cloud.
+The application has been pushed to a GitHub repository at https://github.com/jpgerard/TIA and is ready to be deployed to Streamlit Cloud.
+We've created a streamlit_app.py file that serves as the entry point for Streamlit Cloud and added deployment instructions in STREAMLIT_DEPLOYMENT.md.

-We have been testing the Streamlit proof-of-concept (POC) application for TariffDoc AI and fixing issues discovered during testing.
+Previously, we were testing the Streamlit proof-of-concept (POC) application for TariffDoc AI and fixing issues discovered during testing.
 We identified and fixed a search functionality issue where certain hyphenated terms were not being properly handled, resulting in irrelevant search results.
 We've also addressed a more fundamental issue with the search results table not displaying relevant results for automotive bumper parts.

 ## Recent Changes